-Use this guide and the above tabs as a navigation tool for discovering library and internet resources for your research project.
+Use this guide and tabs as a navigation tool for discovering library and internet resources for your research project.

 Before you start ---